weiserlab/ambuj/cs4222_assignment2.md

 This is an **INDIVIDUAL** assignment.
 **Important: We will check for code similarity and potential cases of plagiarism**
 **Important: Please do not use ChatGPT to write code for this assignment.
-We will particularly check for ChatGPT plagarism.**
+We will particularly check for ChatGPT plagiarism.**

 ### Overview